 Where Z is 1.96, for the confidence level of 95%, p is 51.1%11, which is the prevalence of headache among adolescents and young adults after active use of the screen, and d is the margin of error set at 0.05, with a non-response rate of 10%.
 The calculated sample size was 384 adolescents; however, 422 adolescents participated in the study.

-Sampling method: A Purposive sampling method was used for this study.
+Sampling method: A purposive sampling method was used for this study.
 Participants were consecutively recruited from their department until the sample size of 422 was met.

-Study tool: The Study was quantitative, and data were obtained using a self-administered semi-structured questionnaire.
+Study tool: The study was quantitative, and data were obtained using a self-administered semi-structured questionnaire.
 Consent/assent was obtained from the participants after the details of the study were explained to them.
 For those participants who were less than 18 years, in addition to the assent they gave, a confirmation of permission from parents to participate was obtained.
 The following information were obtained- socio-demographic details of participants; medical history; history of headache after active screen time use; screen time habits such as type of device used; frequency of screen use per week, daily hours spent on the screen, if there were breaks taken and how long (enough break: 15 minutes break after using the screen for 2 hours, little break: 10 minutes break after using the screen for 2 hours, no breaks: 4 hours on the screen without a break).

 Eye problems and insomnia: for the eye problems, the study participants were asked to indicate if they had been diagnosed with any type of eye problems or if they had one, even if they had not seen a doctor.